The simulator shows how often the table limit or bankroll says no.

 - Set strict session stop-loss and stop-win limits before starting.

-Pair strategy tests with payout math so you can see both probability and variance before your favorite system gets dramatic.
+Pair strategy simulations with payout math, bankroll pressure, and base roulette rules before your favorite system gets dramatic.

 Roulette strategy FAQ